gtht/testingdeploy7/README.md

 # [The CLAssistant app | A BT3103 Project](https://github.com/potassiumflouride/testingdeploy7)
 ![version][version-badge] [![license][license-badge]][LICENSE]

 The CLAssistant app is an education analytics web-application created for the purpose of BT3103 module.
-This app serve as a solution to help teachers become even better teachers than they already are.
+This app serves as a solution to help teachers become even better teachers than they already are.
 Through the use of data visualisation & analytics, the CLAssistant app aids teachers in gaining better understanding of their class by analyzing the student data collected within the [Achievements App](http://nus.edu.sg/alset/apps/achievements/#/home).

 With this app, teachers will be able to: